canjs/can-connect-signalr/docs/can-connect-signalr.md

 ### `can-connect` Client setup

-A basic setup of `can-connect-signalr` requires adding the `signalR` behavior to a `can-connection`, as follows:
+A basic setup of `can-connect-signalr` requires adding the `signalR` behavior to a `can-connection`:

 ```js
 var connect = require("can-connect");